Business Continuity

 The Business Continuity Plan

-Departments should use their plans when a disruptive incident or event occurs.
+Departments/schools should use their plans when a disruptive incident or event occurs.

 The plan should contain the information needed to help the department respond to and manage any incident, including the priority activities that the department needs to keep running.

-Just as you prioritise your work based on the deadlines you have and the impact if you didn't complete it, BC focuses on the activities that are most "time-critical" and would have the greatest impact if they were not performed.
+Just as you prioritise your work based on the deadlines you have and the impact if you don't complete it, BC focuses on the activities that are most "time-critical" and would have the greatest impact if they were not performed.

-The disruption could be something minor which you would be expected to manage locally, or major - a University Team would be set up to lead on the response but you would still need to implement the arrangements in your plan and link into the University’s Major Incident Team as appropriate.
+The disruption could be something minor, which you would be expected to manage locally, or major - a University Team would be set up to lead on the response, but you would still need to implement the arrangements in your plan and link into the University’s Major Incident Team as appropriate.

 Find out more on the Incident management page.